 In my experience of learning things the hard way, what doesn’t work well is hiking in 100 percent cotton socks in waterproof or water resistant boots.
 Your foot perspiration will soon soak through the sock, and the boot will hold the moisture in.
 You’ll end up walking in perpetually soggy socks that soften your feet and cause blisters.
 Sore feet are a given.

 Wool socks come in different thicknesses and styles, and they are worth considering if you’re planning a long trek, or just want to have comfortable feet on a desert hike.
+(These wool socks are great.)
 And wool dress socks may prove to be more comfortable in the office than other options.

 Here’s five reasons why wool may be the best sock material for you: